-Step 4: Click the Download File button to download the request file which is by default named as license.update.bin and send it to com>.
-The request will be processed in Appean and an upgraded license will be sent to you later.
+Step 4: Click the Download File button to download the request file which is by default named as license.update.bin and send it to cense@appeon.com>.
+The request will be processed in Appeon and an upgraded license will be sent to you later.

-Figure 5.36: Download license upgrade request
+Figure 5.42: Download license upgrade request